chtoucas/Narvalo.NET/docs/issues.md

 - [Low] Enable continuous integration (Travis, AppVeyor, Coverall, Readthedoc, GitLink)?

 ### Migration to .NET Standard projects.
-- Pending: support for Code Analysis.
+- Pending: support for Code Analysis (I really want this).
 - We might have a conflict between the new MSBuild and our target `Package`.
 - Use `PackageReference` instead of parsing `packages.config`.
 - Update to use the (new) native package properties: `Version`, `AssemblyVersion`,